Symptoms (film): Filming

-Music

-The music was scored by John Scott.

 Release

 Symptoms premiered at the 1974 Cannes Film Festival as the first official British entry in May 1974.

-Loss and rediscovery
+Obscurity and rediscovery

 The original prints of Symptoms were missing for many years; the film was last shown on British television in 1989, although it circulated privately through bootlegs.
 In February 2016, it was announced that with the help of the British Film Institute, the prints had been obtained and the film would be released on DVD.

 Home media

 In 2016, the film was released in the United States on DVD and Blu-ray for the first time by Mondo Macabro home video.
 The same year, it received a DVD and Blu-ray release in the United Kingdom by the British Film Institute.

 Critical reception

 Film scholars have noted parallels between Symptoms and Roman Polanski's Repulsion (1965).
 Time Out also noted the parallel, writing that it was: "the finest British horror movie from a foreigner since Polanski's Repulsion.
 The comparison is inevitable, because thematically the films have a good deal in common, charting the gradual mental dissolution of their spectral heroines.
 Symptoms imitates, but also improves on its original in a multiplicity of ways.
 The muted love affair between Pleasence and Lorna Heilbron is etched with enormous suggestiveness, and Larraz’s eye for visual detail is mesmerizing."

 TV Guide concluded, "a truly chilling atmosphere is created, but its effectiveness is lost when the gore takes over", while the BFI wrote, "it’s a slow burner but John Scott’s excellent score and Larraz’s sparse but effective use of shock tactics (a face at a window; a briefly glimpsed figure at the edge of the frame that really shouldn’t be there) ensure a mounting sense of dread.
 Pleasence steals the show but is capably assisted by Lorna Heilbron as the new object of her twisted affection and Peter Vaughan."